PdxCodeGuild/Programming102/labs/lab2.md

 ## 2.1

+Create a function called `sum_numbers` which will take in a single parameter, `numbers`, which will be passed a list of numbers as an argument when the function is called.

-Create a function called `sum_list` which takes in the list of numbers and returns the sum of all the numbers in the list.
+The function will return the sum of all the numbers in the list.

 ```
 Numbers: [4, 5, 4, 2, 7, 4, 4, 5, 8, 10]